DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-20-declaring-safeguarding-concerns.md

 However, we were able to observe a few pain points for candidates.
 The content caused candidates to be uncertain about:

-- what sort of information to declare (someone mentioned depression, which isn't the sort of thing we were looking for)
+- what sort of information to declare (someone mentioned depression, which is not the sort of thing we were looking for)
 - why we're asking about this
 - whether they should be open or not